 Amazon Prime has changed the face of online shopping since its debut in 2005.
-Prime made it possible for consumers to get unlimited orders delivered to their doors within two days, for a flat annual price.
+Prime made it possible for consumers to receive unlimited orders delivered to their doors within two days, for a flat annual price.
+In some zip codes, Prime members receive same day shipping for certain items.

 It didn’t take long for shoppers to learn that when they see the Prime badge on an item, they will get fast, free and reliable delivery.
-As a result, products which qualify for Prime get a lot more attention and sales from the 100+ million Amazon Prime subscribers in the U.S.
+As a result, products that qualify for Prime receive a lot more attention and sales from the 150+ million Amazon Prime subscribers worldwide.

 Here’s everything you need to know about Amazon Seller Fulfilled Prime.